 I have bought a house that is not registered.
 How can I register it in the Property Registry?

 If you finally buy a home that has never been notarized, you will have to pay the notary’s fees twice because the notary will have to attest to two sales contracts (the current one and the previous one).
 You must also pay twice the Capital Transfer Tax.
 Once these payments are made, the contract can be raised to Public Deed.

-Afterwards, you must go to the court of the place where the house is located and request a “domain file. ” This means, basically, that you must provide the title of domain and the certification of the municipal cadastre to ensure that the property is not registered.
+Afterward, you must go to the court of the place where the house is located and request a “domain file. ” This means, basically, that you must provide the title of the domain and the certification of the municipal cadastre to ensure that the property is not registered.
 A series of witnesses have to attend this act to attest to the transaction.

 Among these people must be, necessarily, the previous owner of the property and the owners of buildings or adjoining land.

 After this process, the home may be formally registered in the Property Registry by presenting the usual documents (Public Deed, proof of payment of the Property Transfer Tax and proof of payment of the municipal capital gain).